What is crazy chick disease

-a disease of the nervous system of young chickens caused by inadequate intake of vitamin E and marked by severe muscular incoordination, tremors, and encephalomalacia followed by paralysis and by renal congestion and failure.
+Crazy chick disease, also called Encephalomalacia disease, is one of the common chicken diseases of the nervous system.
+Encephalomalacia as it is also called affects young chickens and caused by inadequate intake of vitamin E .
+It is marked by severe muscular incoordination, tremors, and encephalomalacia followed by paralysis and by renal congestion and failure.

-Affected young chicks appear unable to walk, they fall on their sides or stand with their heads between their legs.
+Chicks suffering Encephalomalacia disease appear unable to walk properly.
+They walk as if they are drunk, staggering and falling this way and that.
+Sometimes they stand with their heads between their legs.
 The cerebellum shows gross swelling, with yellow or brown discolouration and pinpoint haemorrhages may be observed.
 Encephalomalacia can also be found in mature chickens.

 Treatment and control

-Adequate levels of vitamin E and selenium in the diet of chickens and their parent breeders is of prime importance.
+To treat crazy chick disease, adequate levels of vitamin E and selenium in the diet of chickens and their parent breeders are of prime importance.
 Treatment of affected birds with vitamin E preparations (alpha-tocopherol) is effective if the condition is not too far advanced.

 Also give the chicks multivitamins and enhance their feed vitamins by adding pumpkin seeds, sunflower seeds, spinach, chard, dandelion or nettle.